robotzurg/Waveform/README.md

 ```

 - Then create a folder where the docker-compose file is located named `data` and add the DB files to it.

+- Run the container with `docker compose up -d`